venkateshcodes/My_Dictionary/README.md

 Projects and Experience

-While I am still a student, I have engaged in various projects and coursework that have allowed me to apply my knowledge practically.
-I am enthusiastic about contributing to open-source projects and collaborating with others to solve complex problems.
+While I am still a student, Still learning about skillss...

 Personal Qualities